On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Conclusion

 \section{Conclusion}

-Based on the proposed SimplexPseudoTree structure and reinforcement learning model, the MCTS rule can determine the shortest pivot paths of the simplex method.
-In addition, our method provides the best supervised label-setting method for the simplex method based on supervised learning and evaluates the pros and cons of entering basis variables individually, significantly reducing the exploration space for combinatorial optimization problems.
+Based on the proposed SimplexPseudoTree structure and reinforcement learning model, the MCTS rule can determine all the shortest pivot paths of the simplex method.
+In addition, our method provides the best supervised label-setting method for the simplex method based on supervised learning.
+The MCTS rule can evaluate the pros and cons of entering basis variables individually, significantly reducing the exploration space for combinatorial optimization problems.
 Therefore, the proposed method can find the minimum pivot iterations and provide a method to find multiple shortest pivot paths.
-In addition, this concept can also be used to find multiple optimal solutions for other combinatorial optimization problems that can be modeled as imitative tree structures.
-The complete theory and comprehensive experiments on the NETLIB benchmark and random instances demonstrate that the MCTS rule can find multiple optimal pivot rules.
+This idea can also be used to find multiple optimal solutions for other combinatorial optimization problems that can be modeled as imitative tree structures.
+Furthermore, we prove that the MCTS rule can find polynomial pivot iterations when the number of vertices in the feasible region is $C_n^m$.
+The complete theory and comprehensive experiments demonstrate that the MCTS rule can find multiple optimal pivot rules.